Trump signals he’s open to state limits on contraceptive access, then insists he’s not

 - Oops!Something went wrong.Please try again later.

 Former President Donald Trump on Tuesday was asked if he supports “any restrictions on a person’s right to contraception.”
-(Photo of a package of birth control pills by Getty Images)
+(Getty Images)

 WASHINGTON — Donald Trump, the Republican Party’s presumptive nominee for president, suggested during a taped interview with a Pittsburgh TV news station Tuesday that he might be open to states restricting access to contraceptives, though he later appeared to backtrack.